Vince-Wong/Super_Bowser/README.md

 Use SPACE to attack and destroy your enemies!

 Credits:
-Tiled - Map Editor by Thorbjørn Lindeijer
+Tiled - Map Editor by ThorbjÃ¸rn Lindeijer

 Sprites from:
 MarioUniverse.com